creighton-gorai/creighton-gorai/projects/uhessentials.md

 labels:
   - Website
   - Software Engineering
-  - UH Manoa ICS 314
+  - JavaScript
+  - Meteor
-  - Programming
+  - Mongo
   - Forum
-summary: This is the first big project environment I have been in and it was eye opening and exciting!
+summary: This is the first big project environment I have been in and it was an eye opening experience!
 ---

 # The Start